geckon/rollthelore/README.md

-# rollthelore
+# RollTheLore
-Unseen servant providing an advantage to DMs/GMs while creating their worlds.
+An *unseen servant* providing an *advantage* to DMs/GMs while creating their worlds.

+WIP